davidmreed/davidmreed.github.io/_posts/2016-07-09-filemaker-into-salesforce.md

 title: FileMaker into Salesforce
 ---

-I've been working on a project to integrate the new Salesforce-based CRM with data from a very important legacy database built in FileMaker ('AM').
-For a number of reasons, I decided to perform this integration by building a read-only, one-to-one copy of the AM record (the legacy database is not relational), importing the entire database for posterity, and selectively merging information using Apex, DemandTools, and Apsona.
+I've been working on a project to integrate a very important legacy database built in FileMaker ('AM') into Salesforce.
+I decided to perform this integration by building a read-only, one-to-one copy of the AM record (the legacy database is not relational) and importing the entire database more or less unchanged.
+This approach ensures full retention of critical historical information, while allowing me to selectively merge information with Salesforce contacts using Apex, DemandTools, and Apsona.

 As I began building the 'AM Record' object in Salesforce to represent the legacy records, I realized that the source FileMaker database held even more fields than I thought - over 500.
 That number